elunico/wave-function-collapse/README.md

 You can find examples of these files in the sprites directory

 ## Known bugs
 None that I know of.
 Feel free to open an issue.

 ## Future Plans
+ - [x]  If many cells tie for least entropy choose a random one rather than the first one every time
+ - [x]  Precompute entropy for every cell once, then only recompute for the neighbors of the cell and the new cell
  - [ ]  Implement backtracking
  - [ ]  Allow live selection of tile sets
+ - [ ]  Determine rotational variants using rotation and the data provided in the `schema.json` file so rotated versions of tiles are not needed if possible
+ - [ ]  Ditto for flipping if possible
+ - [ ]  Currently matching is completely binary you can only match or not match at a particular side.
+I would like to make it so that some times can match with other tiles but not all tiles on a particular side
+ - [ ]  Possibly implement a socket style of matching
  - [ ]  Determine possible connections using image processing obviating the need for the `tiles` part of the `schema.json`